Inter San Miguel

-The San Miguel F.C.
-Internacional, commonly known as Inter de San Miguel, was a Mexican football club based in San Miguel de Allende.
-The club was founded in 2017, and played in the Serie B of Liga Premier.
-In 2018, the team was relocated in San Luis Potosí and was renamed as FC Potosino, Inter San Miguel was dissolved.
+San Miguel F.C.
+Internacional, commonly known as Inter de San Miguel, was a Mexican football club based in San Miguel de Allende, Guanajuato that competed in the Liga Premier - Serie B, the third level division of Mexican football.
+The team was founded on June 23, 2017 and dissolved on July 19, 2018, after it was relocated to the city of San Luis Potosí and renamed as FC Potosino.

-In 2022 soccer returned to the city after the move of the Strikers F.C.
-International, a Liga TDP club, this team was based in Comonfort, Guanajuato and was relocated to San Miguel de Allende, in August 2022 the team was renamed San Miguel F.C.
-Internacional, for which the history of the club was resumed.
+In 2022, a new football club was founded in the city after the relocation of Strikers F.C.
+International, a Tercera División de México club, from Comonfort, Guanajuato to San Miguel de Allende, in August 2022 the team was renamed as Club Atlético San Miguel, for which the history of soccer was resumed in the city.